 Twin Cities Speedskating – Twin Cities Speedskating offers short track, long track and inline skating opportunities to skaters of all ages and skill levels.
 TCSS is a volunteer-run, non-profit organization that is dedicated to promoting the lifelong enjoyment of speed skating.
 Two session trial skate is offered.

-Roseville Novice Program – The Roseville Novice Speedskating Program is a non-profit, entry-level speed skating program through the Roseville Parks and Recreation Department.
-The program is open to all children ages 4-14 who would like to learn to speed skate, and participants come from all over the Greater Metro area.
+Roseville Learn to Speed Skate – The Roseville Learn to Speed Skate Program is a non-profit, entry-level speed skating program through the Roseville Parks and Recreation Department.
+The program is open to all ages who would like to learn to speed skate, and participants come from all over the Greater Metro area.

 Contact: Kevin Elm – Roseville Skating Center Programs Manager, 651-792-7007